junder-git/overwatch2/README.md

-# overwatch2 on linux, steam version
+# overwatch2 on linux, steam flatpak version with proton ge

 see the settings_v0.ini